SachinthaWijerathne/SachinthaWijerathne/README.md

 - 🌱 Currently building **Small Tea Estate Manager** – an app to help small tea estate owners manage their land, harvests, and income.
 - 🛠 Exploring **Expo / React Native**, **Node.js**, **MongoDB**, and **Docker**.
 - ☁️ Interested in serverless architectures, automation, and scalable systems.
-- 🧑‍🌾 Combining my background as a tea estate owner with software engineering to solve real problems.

 ---